spice2x/spice2x.github.io/.github/ISSUE_TEMPLATE/patch-submission.md

 ---

 > [!NOTE]
-> Note before submitting code changes (feel free to erase all of this section after reading)
+> Before submitting code changes...
 > * Please do note that this is a GPL v3.0 open source project.
 > * Maintainers reserve the right to reject or modify your submission without reason.
-> * If accepted, your github user name will be credited on the main web page.
+> * If accepted, your github user name will be credited on the main web page, and then archived in the [past versions wiki page](https://github.com/spice2x/spice2x.github.io/wiki/Past-versions-and-change-log)
+>
+> Feel free to remove this section after you have read it.

 ## Description of change
 <what does this code do?>